front-commerce/developers.front-commerce.com/source/help.md

 No.

-As a bootstrapped company with a small team, we do not think we could be able to achieve [our vision](TODO) in a sustainable way with an open source business model yet.
+As a bootstrapped company with a small team, we do not think we could be able to achieve our vision <!-- TODO Link to « our vision » page -->in a sustainable way with an open source business model yet.

 That being said, we are open sourcing part of our stack and contributing to open